unjs/consola/README.md

 #### `wrapAll()` `restoreAll()`

-Wraps both std and console.
+Wrap both, std and console.

 console uses std in the underlying so calling `wrapStd` redirects console too.
 Benefit of this function is that things like `console.info` will be correctly redirected to the corresponding type.